 - Should NOT be used by women, as it may be teratogenic.

 Interested in finasteride?
-Check out this comprehensive guide comparing the best hair loss subscriptions online to find the best deal on a finasteride prescription.
+Check out this comprehensive guide comparing the best hair loss subscriptions online to find the best deal on finasteride online.

 Lipogaine vs Rogaine: Which offers the best over-the-counter minoxidil?

-When choosing the best over-the-counter minoxidil, there are a few aspects to consider.
-Let’s take a broad look at the two brands’ minoxidil products before getting into the details:
+When choosing an over-the-counter minoxidil, there are a few aspects to consider.
+Let’s take a closer look at the two leading brands’ products before getting into the details:

 |Hair loss products for both men & women?||✅||✅|